 where ${\rm h}$ is the channel vector.
 Thus, the received power is

 where $\mathbb{R}(\cdot)$ denotes the real part of the argument.
-Since the noise power is negligible, the received power is Gaussian distributed with mean $\mu_i = P|{\bf h}_i^H{\bf f}_i|^2$ and variance $\sigma_i^2 = 2P|{\bf h}_i^H{\bf f}_i|^2\sigma^2 = 2\sigma^2 \mu_i$~\cite{wei23pure}.
-In what follows, we formulate two problem statements ${\rm P}_1$ and ${\rm P}_2$, for the stationary and the abruptly-changing case respectively.
-In addition, for the stationary environment, we make and additional assumption that the best beam, i.e., the beam in which the user is aligned has a gain $G$, while all the other beams, i.e., the ones not aligned towards the user have a gain $g$.
-Note that this assumption is only for the stationary environment, while for the abruptly changing environment, the model is more general as described later.
+Since the noise power is negligible, the received power is Gaussian distributed {with mean downlink power} $\mu_i = P|{\bf h}_i^H{\bf f}_i|^2$ and variance $\sigma_i^2 = 2P|{\bf h}_i^H{\bf f}_i|^2\sigma^2 = 2\sigma^2 \mu_i$~\cite{wei23pure}.
+In what follows, we formulate two problem statements, ${\rm P}_1$ and ${\rm P}_2$, for the stationary and the abruptly changing cases, respectively.
+In addition, for the stationary environment, we make the additional assumption that the best beam, i.e., the beam in which the user is aligned, has a gain of $G$, while all the other beams, i.e., the ones not aligned towards the \ac{UE} have a gain of $g$.
+Note that this assumption is only for the stationary environment, while for the abruptly changing environment, the model is more general, as described later.